Advanced Diploma of Industrial Automation

 Industrial Data Communications and Networking

-The modules will be completed in the following order:
+The modules are completed in the following order:

 Practical Instrumentation for Automation and Process Control